ieee-uh-makers/interactive-cv-workshop/notebooks/classification/README.md

 - Batch normalization "normalizes" its input batchwise.
 Let F(X) -> Y represent our batch normalization, where X has the shape Sample x Height x Width x Channel
 - Y_sc = X_sc - mean(X_c) / std(X_c)
 - Essentially, we compute the mean and standard deviation of each channel accross every sample in the batch, and use them to normalize each channel.
+- Batch normalization has been shown to cause the network to learn more balanced feature representations, leading towards stronger generalization on unseen data and faster training.

 ### ReLU